benhansen-io/pinging/README.md

 ## The Tests

+### Web Ping

+A Web Ping is sent every second.
+<a href="https://en.wikipedia.org/wiki/Ping_(networking_utility)">Ping</a> is a common network
+testing utility.
+A packet is sent to a computer over the network which replies with a response packet.
+If and how fast a response is received help determine network connection quality.
+Normally ping packets are sent using the
+<a href="https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol">ICMP</a> protocol but
+that is not possible from a web page.
+Instead a
+<a href="https://en.wikipedia.org/wiki/WebRTC">WebRTC</a> data channel message is sent to and
+returned from the server.
+<a href="https://en.wikipedia.org/wiki/User_Datagram_Protocol">UDP</a> is used for the underlying
+transport mechanism so dropped messages are not retried which is desired in order to determine packet loss.

+The round trip time of each ping is graphed as a dark green horizontal line for each second.
+It is also displayed in milliseconds for the last received ping and the average for all successful pings.

+Packet loss is when a ping response is not received.
+It is graphed as a red square.
+The percent of all pings that were lost is also displayed.
+Packet loss is caused by many different factors and potentially indicates issues with your internet connection.

 ### HTTP Test

 Makes a HTTP POST request with a random string body and verifies it is returned properly.
 Caching of